kaidez/kdz/source-shared-files/STYLEGUIDE.md

     .articleHeader
 <hr>
-Selectors that appear on all views should be listed in `globals.less` and should start with `g-`
+Selectors that appear on all views should be listed in `globals.less` and should start with `gl-`

 __Right__